 Like many other online diamond retailers, the purchasing procedure is straightforward and user-friendly.
 Either choose a piece of jewelry already set with a diamond or begin by finding a loose diamond you want to use (we recommend the latter).

 Brilliance.com’s ready-to-ship lab diamond jewelry selection is limited to stud earrings.
 So you would have to customize it anyway.

 While it’s only possible to customize diamond rings online, you can contact the Brilliance.com support team, and they can help you customize any type of jewelry.
-That’s really great, though we would have preferred the option also to do it online.
+That’s really great, though we would have preferred the option to do it online as well.
 It’s not as smooth a process going through support, but it’s doable, and something Ritani and Clean Origin also do for some jewelry types.

 Finding a diamond is easy and almost identical to most other online jewelers.
 You enter your search criteria, and the website returns diamonds fitting those.
 Many results are returned, but these are based on wholesale diamond feeds.
 So you may want to find a backup stone in case the first one is unavailable.

 If you want help deciding what to search for, follow the steps in our lab-grown diamond buying guide.